CHARD: Clinical Health-Aware Reasoning Across Dimensions for Text Generation Models: Methodology

 \subsection{Evaluation Metrics}

 We use several standard text generation evaluation metrics including reference-based token and semantic comparison metrics used in works like \citet{lin-etal-2020-commongen} such as ROUGE \cite{lin2003automatic}, CIDEr \cite{vedantam2015cider}, and SPICE \cite{anderson2016spice}.
 SPICE translates text to semantic scene graphs and calculates an F-score over graph tuples.
-CIDEr captures sentence similarity, grammaticality, saliency, importance, and accuracy.\footnote{These matching metrics are sufficient for {\TaskName} as the space for explanations is lower since our inputs present a particular condition and {\dimension} attribute combination.}
+CIDEr captures sentence similarity, grammaticality, saliency, importance, and accuracy.\footnote{Matching metrics are sufficient as{\TaskName} explanations are standardized (space for explanations is low) since our inputs present a particular condition and{\dimension} attribute combo.}

 We also use average word length (Len), BERTScore \cite{zhang2019bertscore}, and Perplexity (PPL).
 BERTScore serves as a more semantic similarity measure by assessing BERT \cite{devlin-etal-2019-bert} embeddings similarity between individual tokens.
 We multiply by 100 when reporting BERTScore.
 PPL approximately measures fluency, where lower values represent higher fluency.
 We use GPT-2 \cite{radford2019language} for PPL.
 Higher is better for all metrics other than PPL and Len.